cyberforge1/aws-oauth-key-collection-initial/README.md

 # AWS OAuth Key Collection

 ## Project Overview
-A Terraform-provisioned AWS pipeline that automates OAuth token retrieval from an external API using Lambda, EventBridge, and S3.
-This pipeline is designed to securely fetch, store, and notify about API access tokens on a scheduled basis.

-AWS Lambda handles the token retrieval process, storing the token securely in S3 and sending a notification through SNS upon successful execution.
-The credentials are managed with AWS Secrets Manager, ensuring secure access to sensitive information.
-The entire process runs on a schedule defined by CloudWatch Events.
+A Terraform-provisioned AWS pipeline that automates the secure retrieval, storage, and notification of OAuth access tokens from an external API.
+Using AWS Lambda to fetch tokens, S3 to store them, and SNS to send notifications, the process is securely managed with Secrets Manager and runs on a schedule defined by CloudWatch Events.

 ## Screenshot
 ![Project Diagram](diagrams/aws-oauth-key-diagram-dark.png "AWS OAuth Key Collection Architecture")